-Even in this case, however, you won’t talk to the head of the company before passing a series of other interviews, led by common HR employees.
+When we speak about middle-sized and big companies, you won’t meet with the CEO unless you interview for an executive position, or for a top management job.
+Even in this case you won’t talk to the head of the company before passing a series of other interviews, led by HR employees and mid-level management.

 What questions to expect from a CEO?

-Besides inquiring about your past projects, and the things you did and achieved in your last job, they will ask you mostly behavioral questions.
-Let’s have a look at a short list:
+Besides inquiring about your past projects, and the things you did and achieved in your former jobs (your track record, which, after all, tells the most authentic story about your qualities), CEO will ask you mostly behavioral (scenario-based) questions.
+Let’s have a look at a short list, consisting of both types of questions:

 - What have you done on a position XY?
 Can you tell me more about your duties and responsibilities on this position?